polarityio/threatconnect-ioc-submission/README.md

 ## ThreatConnect Integration Options

-### ThreatConnect Instance URL
+### ThreatConnect API URL

-The URL of the ThreatConnect instance you would like to connect to (including http:// or https://).
+The API URL of the ThreatConnect instance you would like to connect to (including http:// or https://).
 If you are running an internal instance of ThreatConnect on a non-default port, please specify the port here as well.

 ### Access ID